espressomd/espresso/doc/sphinx/io.rst

   for a specific combination of features, please share your findings with the |es| community.

-* Checkpointing only supports recursion on the head node.
-It is therefore impossible to checkpoint a :class:`espressomd.system.System` instance that contains LB boundaries, constraint unions or auto-update accumulators when the simulation is running with 2 or more MPI nodes.

-* The active actors, i.e., the content of ``system.actors``, are checkpointed.
+* The active actors, i.e., the content of ``system.actors`` resp.
-  For lattice-Boltzmann fluids, this only includes the parameters such as the lattice constant (``agrid``).
-The actual flow field has to be saved separately with the lattice-Boltzmann specific methods :meth:`espressomd.lb.HydrodynamicInteraction.save_checkpoint` and loaded via :meth:`espressomd.lb.HydrodynamicInteraction.load_checkpoint` after restoring the checkpoint.
-See :ref:`LB checkpointing <Checkpointing LB>` for more details.
+  ``system.ekcontainers``, are checkpointed.
+For lattice-based methods like lattice-Boltzmann fluids and advection-diffusion-reaction models, this only includes the parameters such as the lattice constant (``agrid``) and initial densities.
+  The actual fields have to be saved separately with the lattice-specific methods :meth:`espressomd.lb.LBFluidWalberla.save_checkpoint
+  <espressomd.detail.walberla.LatticeModel.save_checkpoint>` resp.
+  :meth:`espressomd.electrokinetics.EKSpecies.save_checkpoint
+  <espressomd.detail.walberla.LatticeModel.save_checkpoint>`
+  and loaded via :meth:`espressomd.lb.LBFluidWalberla.load_checkpoint
+  <espressomd.detail.walberla.LatticeModel.load_checkpoint>` resp.
+  :meth:`espressomd.electrokinetics.EKSpecies.load_checkpoint
+  <espressomd.detail.walberla.LatticeModel.load_checkpoint>`
+  after restoring the checkpoint.
+See :ref:`LB checkpointing <Checkpointing LB>` resp. :ref:`EK checkpointing <Checkpointing EK>` for more details.

 * References between Python objects are not maintained during checkpointing.
   For example, if an instance of a shape and an instance of a constraint